 Nancy Bo Flood lives on the Navajo Reservation where she writes, hikes, and attends local rodeos.
 Her award-winning books include: Navajo Year, Walk Through Many Seasons (Arizona Book Award), Warriors in the Crossfire (Colorado Book Award, YALSA), No-Name Baby (Bank Street’s 100 Best Children’s Books of 2012; Horn Book’s top choice historical novels).
 Cowboy Up, Ride the Navajo Rodeo, a recent poetry-nonfiction, is a Library Guild selection.
 Visit her at www.nancyboflood.com.

 Terry Farish is the author of The Good Braider, a novel set in South Sudan and Portland, Maine.
-It is an ALA Best Book for young adults and a School Library Journal Best Book of the year and an ALA Outstanding Book for the College Bound and Lifetime Learner.
+It is a YALSA Best Book for young adults, a School Library Journal Best Book of the year and an ALA Outstanding Book for the College Bound and Lifetime Learner.
 The Alleyway will be published in 2015 and her novel Either The Beginning or The End of the World is also forthcoming from Carolrhoda Lab in 2015.
-She worked with Nepali-speaking refugees from Bhutan to produce a bilingual Bhutanese folktale, The Story of a Pumpkin.
+She worked with Nepali-speaking refugees from Bhutan to produce a bilingual folktale, The Story of a Pumpkin.
 Visit her at www.terryfarish.com.